ktalovskih/customerRelationshipManagement/README.md

 - **Client Feedback System**: Allow clients to provide feedback on employee performance.
 - **Detailed Analytics**: Add functionality for admins to generate reports based on performance, shift data, and client satisfaction.

----

-This updated version adds some structure, better readability, and a few additional features to highlight.
-I also suggest that you replace placeholders like the screenshot links with actual images from your project.
-This will give a complete, polished look to the README.

-Let me know if you'd like further revisions or additions!